What We Are Learn On This Post

 - Use your configured merge tool to solve conflicts: $ git mergetool

-- Use your editor to manually solve conflicts and (after resolving ) mark file as resolved: $ git add <resolved file> $ git rm <resolved file>
+- Use your editor to manually solve conflicts and (after resolving ) mark the file as resolved: $ git add <resolved file> $ git rm <resolved file>

 Git Undo Command